Owner Driver Contracts: Everything You Need to Know

 - Be into building long-term work relationships.
 Changing carriers repeatedly and after short periods of time is not a good long-term strategy for establishing a solid workflow or a good reputation.

 - Be aware of the economy of the business sector you are thinking of hauling for.
 Sectors that are in economic downturns will have less work, and so should be avoided, if possible.

 - Be realistic about revenue and keep a budget for slow times.
 With the freedom of being an owner driver also comes the uncertainty of not having a regular paycheck.
 Be aware of your costs and live inside your means.

 - Do not forget that trucking is a business.
 The freedom of the open road may have great appeal, but at the end of day, work needs to be done, and people are counting on you to do it.

 If you need further help understanding owner-driver contracts, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.